francishemingway/unofficial-superset-tutorial/tutorial.rst

 Table Visualization
 ===================

-We are going to start by creating a first chart, which will be a table with the data we’ve just loaded in.
-In this section, we’ll create a table to show the number of flights and cost per travel class.
+In this section, we’ll create our first visualization: a table to show the number of flights and cost per travel class.

 To create a new chart, select the **New** **>** **Chart**.